as595/HTRU1/README.md

 ## Using the Dataset in PyTorch

+The [htru1.py] file contains an instance of the [torchvision Dataset()](https://pytorch.org/docs/stable/torchvision/datasets.html) for the HTRU1 Batched Dataset.
+To use it with PyTorch in Python, first import the torchvision datasets and transforms libraries:

 ```python
 from torchvision import datasets
 import torchvision.transforms as transforms
 ```

+Then import the HTRU1 class:

 ```python
 from htru1 import HTRU1
 ```

+Define the transform:

 ```python
 # convert data to a normalized torch.FloatTensor